DenHafiz69/expentrax-telegram/README.md

 A simple Telegram bot to track your expenses and income, view summaries, and export reports — all from your chat.

+## 🕶 Motivations

+This bot was created to replace my old workflow for managing income and expenses.
+Previously, I used Google Sheets with a ready-made template to track my expenses.
+The advantage of using that was that I could access it on both my phone and laptop, and it synchronized nicely.

 ## ✅ Features

 - Add expense and income entries